petekgithub/SVG_animation/README.md

-#What did I learn
+# What did I learn

-##Created SVG animation using stroke dash array and stroke dash offset
+* Created SVG animation using stroke dash array and stroke dash offset
-###shapes and texts with Figma
+* Shapes and texts with Figma